canonical/pebble/README.md

         environment:
             <env var name>: <env var value>

+        # (Optional) Username for starting service as a different user.
+        user: <username>

         # (Optional) User ID for starting service as a different user.
-Takes
-        # precedence over "user" field.
+If both
+        # user and user-id are specified, the user's UID must match user-id.
         user-id: <uid>

-        # (Optional) Username for starting service as a different user.
+        # (Optional) Group name for starting service as a different user.
-        user: <username>
+        group: <group name>

         # (Optional) Group ID for starting service as a different user.
-Takes
-        # precedence over "group" field.
+If both
+        # group and group-id are specified, the group's GID must match group-id.
         group-id: <gid>

-        # (Optional) Group name or GID for starting service as a different user.
-        group: <group name>
 ```

 ## TODO/Contributing